Who We Are

 Communications Coordinator

 Marshall manages the Paws for Hope website and makes sure that our organization’s documents and reports are clear and effective and look professional.
-In addition to his role at Paws for Hope, he is also the Communications Manager at The Federation of Community Social Services of BC.
+In addition to his role at Paws for Hope, he is also a Communications Officer at The BC Association of Aboriginal Friendship Centres.
 He grew up in Edmonton where he played in queer rock and roll bands, helped run a leadership camp for queer youth, and was a professional wedding photographer.
 He also volunteered his time to take professional photos of the animals at the Edmonton Humane Society to help them get adopted as quickly as possible.
 It was dope.
 He lives in Vancouver with his partner and their terrible cat-child, Record.
 He thinks that everyone should play Dungeons & Dragons.